SideStore/SideStore-Docs/guides/create-account.md

 ---

 # Using a burner Apple ID account with SideStore
 The recommended way to use SideStore is with a burner Apple ID account.
-This avoids temporarily losing an important account due to logins falsely flagged as malicious.
+This avoids temporarily losing an important account due to logins falsely flagged as malicious if using an old anisette server method thats not anisette v3 or above.
+Trying to use a old method of anisette will notify in app if it is not a safe version of anisette (Able to lock accounts which just forces password reset which is able to be prevented on v3 and above anisette versions).

 ## Create an Apple ID account using iTunes | No MFA